Jump to Main Content

 Research Mentors

 Research mentors are ASH members who assume the responsibilities of overseeing a participant's work and progress.
-Research mentors will receive a $2,000 allowance for research supplies and a $1,000 travel stipend to attend the ASH annual meeting with the student.
+Research mentors will receive a $2,000 allowance for research supplies and a $1,000 travel stipend to attend the ASH annual meeting with the student the year the work is presented at the HIP Presentations and Reception Event.

 The research mentor's responsibilities are primarily to: